sethxd/sethxd.github.io/projects.md

 <p style="text-align:center"><a href="/demos/rps2015">2015 Landing Page Demo</a></p>

 During my time at GLSC, I built an event landing page each year for our annual summit.
 I tried something new each time, and for the last design dropped our Constant Contact integration and instead enabled registration through an embedded Google form.
+Click the links above to check them out.

 #### [Divinity: Original Sin Enhanced Edition Crafting Table](http://seth-dehaan.com/divinity_crafting)